by George Whitten, Editor of Worthy Devotions

 Genesis 18:17-18 And the LORD said, Shall I hide from Abraham that thing which I do; Seeing that Abraham shall surely become a great and mighty nation, and all the nations of the earth shall be blessed in him?

 John 8:56-58 Your father Abraham rejoiced to see my day: and he saw it, and was glad.
 Then said the Jews unto him, Thou art not yet fifty years old, and hast thou seen Abraham?
 Jesus said unto them, Verily, verily, I say unto you, Before Abraham was, I am.

-As we approach the holiday season, I want to introduce another series of devotions, this one dealing with the deity of Yeshua (Jesus).
 The (Old) Testament contains numerous appearances of God in the form of a man, sitting, speaking, even eating with those that love Him.

 Abraham was sitting in front of his tent on the plains of Mamre, when the LORD (Yehovah — Yud Hay Vav Hay) came to him and declared the fulfillment of a promise He had made to him many years before, saying that through Abraham's seed the world would be blessed!
 (Genesis 12:7; 13:15-16, 15:18, 17:7-9) For a long season, the Patriarch had patiently waited for the fulfillment of this promise, but it wasn't until the LORD came to him personally, speaking face to face, that the fulfillment of this promise drew near.
 No wonder Yeshua (Jesus) told the Jews of his day that Abraham rejoiced to see Him!
 It was the day that the promise — the long awaited promise — was coming to pass!